Postbaccalaureate Research Education Program (PREP)

 - Standardized Test Preparatory Course

-- Graduate school application workshops
+- Fellowship and Graduate school application workshops

 - Individual counseling on applying to Ph.D. programs